Disney to offer discounts on children's tickets at theme parks

 Although, Iger described the parks as "a tremendous business" and said Walt Disney World was still performing well above pre-pandemic levels.

-The company last month said it would nearly double its capital expenditure for its parks business to about $60 billion over the next 10 years.
+The company last month said it would nearly double its capital expenditure for its parks business to about US$60 billion over the next 10 years.

-Beginning Oct.
-24, Disney will offer children's tickets at Disneyland Resort theme parks for as low as $50 for a day, which will be valid for use between Jan.
-8 and March 10 next year, the company said in a blog post.
+Beginning Oct 24, Disney will offer children's tickets at Disneyland Resort theme parks for as low as US$50 for a day, which will be valid for use between Jan 8 and Mar 10 next year, the company said in a blog post.

 The offers are valid only for children aged 3 to 9.